3box/ceramic-integration-tests/README.md

 `NODE_ENV=local_client-public npm run test`

 Tests integration between a local node and the 'public' node in our infra.
-Before running tests a ceramic node connected to the dev-qa network must be running on the same machine.
+Before running tests a ceramic node connected to the dev-unstable network must be running on the same machine.
 The tests communicate to the local node via an http-client.

 #### local_node-private